 Finally, “To be honest, we just don’t like small talk,” Cleo concluded as they entered the Nimitz Hotel.

-So as June and I went on to our home above the store, we each shook our head in amazement.
+So, as June and I went on to our home above our store, we shook our heads in amazement.

 “What is it with that couple?” she asked, dumbfounded.

 The next evening, June and I were talking.